joes0451/ADev/ReadMe.txt

 Release notes:

-ADev-2.6.8:
-	Improved logcat console output.
-Automatically re-connects after logcat terminates if using wireless.

-ADev-2.6.9:
-	Added 'allprojects' to Kotlin build.gradle to fix build errors.
-	Improved wireless Disconnect.

-ADev-2.7.0:
-	Added support for creating and building Flutter projects including Hot Reload.
-	Keystore passwords now handled by key.properties file.
-	Improved Keystore Password Dialog.
-	Improved use of gradlew.

-ADev-2.7.1:
-	Improved updating old projects to use key.properties file.

-ADev-2.7.2:
-	Re-enabled killing adb processes as long as wireless was off.
-	Too many adb processes could build-up, slowing it down.

-ADev-2.7.4:
-	Option for Gradle and Kotlin projects to have a more standard "app" directory and build.gradle structure.
-	Install button now uses "-r" to do Uninstall.
-	Improved the way it gets Android Plugin Version and Kotlin version.
-	Improved build.gradle for Kotlin.
-	Improved Flutter.
-	Note: For Gradle and Kotlin projects, give Create some time.

-ADev-2.7.6:
-	Gradle, Kotlin and Flutter projects can now use the latest Android SDK, it creates projects without needing 'android create project'.
-	Note: For Gradle and Kotlin projects, give Create some time.
-	Several changes to config.properties.

-ADev-2.7.7:
-	Fixed Project->Update.
-	Improved breaking of long un-broken lines in console output.

-ADev-2.7.8:
-	Improved the way it figures out what Android Plugin Version to use.
-	Improved build.gradle.

-ADev-2.7.9:
-	Fixed some issues and adjusted some settings for more successful builds.

-ADev-2.8.0:
-	Initial support for App Bundle for Gradle and Kotlin, not yet for Flutter.
-	Faster console output.

-ADev-2.8.1:
-	Initial App Bundle support for Flutter.

-ADev-2.8.2:
-	Flutter command options.
-	Improved getting package name from AndroidManifest.xml.
-	Some potential Linux/Mac fixes.
-	Supports LibGdx projects.

-ADev-2.9.0:
-	Initial version of Flutter debugger.
-	Fixed some Exceptions in the JDWP debugger, made some improvements, and improved finding source directories.
-	Both debuggers can work wirelessly.

-ADev-2.9.2:
-	Some improvements to Flutter debugger, still in development.
-	Other improvements.

-ADev-2.9.4:
-	Improvements to Flutter debugger, now fully supports List.

-ADev-2.9.5:
-    Added option to Gradle for debugs like -Xlint:unchecked.
-    Minor improvement to Gradle Install.

 ADev-2.9.6:
     Improvements to project level and app/build.gradle for Android Gradle builds.
     Now supports latest versions of Android Gradle Plugin using the OpenJdk.